instruct-br/puppet-sentry/README.md

 ## Overview

-This module will install Sentry and its dependencies (Postgresql and Redis).
+This module installs Sentry and its dependencies (Postgresql and Redis).

-It will also manage Sentry's configurations.
+It also manages Sentry's configurations.

 ## Supported Platforms